university-of-york/research-it-documentation/docs/source/getting_started/backing_up.rst

 Filestore
 ---------

-Please see the University's `Filestore guide <https://www.york.ac.uk/it-services/filestore/rented/>`_ for more information about accessing and using this service.
+Please see the university's `Filestore guide <https://www.york.ac.uk/it-services/filestore/rented/>`_ for more information about accessing and using this service.
 To move your data from Viking and to the Filestore ("Storage"), the address you need to use as an example is::

     sftp.york.ac.uk:/shared/storage/<filestore>